CntoDev/cnto-additions-old/README.md

 at my [self-hosted dedicated server repo](https://github.com/freghar/arma3dedicated) that supports all these and their 0/1/2 values (unlike TADST) and also never overwrites your config (unlike TADST). :)

+Some notable `server.cfg` options:

+* `verifySignatures = 3` is an undocumented value that enforces 1:1 exact modset
+  between the server and all clients, incl. mod ordering
+  * decent alternative to ACE PBO checking